gotestyourself/gotestsum/README.md

 ## Install

 Download a binary from [releases](https://github.com/gotestyourself/gotestsum/releases), or build from source with `go install gotest.tools/gotestsum@latest`.
-With `go` version before 1.17, use `go get gotest.tools/gotestsum`.
+To run without installing use `go run gotest.tools/gotestsum@latest`.

 ## Documentation